Thailand

 Travel Advisories

 Source: US State Department.
-Always verify current advice before travelling.
+Always verify current advice before traveling.

 • The UK FCDO advises increased caution in Thailand.

 Source: UK FCDO.
-Always verify current advice before travelling.
+Always verify current advice before traveling.

 Natural disasters

-• Heavy storms from May to October can cause flooding and landslides, especially near lakes, caves, and waterfalls.
+• Heavy storms can cause flooding and landslides, especially near lakes, caves, and waterfalls.

 Health & vaccinations